 Meghalaya's gross state domestic product for 2012 was estimated at Rs.
-16173 crore (US\$2.6 billion) in current prices.[ As of 2012, according to the Reserve Bank of India, about 12% of total state population is below poverty line with 12.5% of the rural Meghalaya population is below the poverty line; while in urban areas, 9.3% are below the poverty line.
+16173 crore (US\$2.6 billion) in current prices.[As of 2012, according to the Reserve Bank of India, about 12% of total state population is below poverty line with 12.5% of the rural Meghalaya population is below the poverty line; while in urban areas, 9.3% are below the poverty line.
 The economic status of the district is primarily driven by agriculture and assistance schemes of Central and local government.
 Agriculture remains the main profession/source of livelihood for the local community.
 Poultry, Dairy Farming and Beekeeping are also practiced.
-Due to the abundance of limestone, many Cement factories have been set up in these districts.
+Due to the abundance of limestone, many Cement factories have been set up.
+Coal mining at sites is also one of the major activities in the district.

-Additional/detailed information regarding the environmental and social features along the alignment is provided in Section- IV.
+Additional/detailed information regarding the environmental and social features along the alignment is provided in Section-IV